 What activities promote your mental health?

-Research shows social, physical and religious activity participation lowers the risk for depression.
-The risk of depression is reduced 19% in elderly individuals that participate in physical activities, and by a further 13% by those who engaged in social activities and another 22% by those who participated in religious activities.
+Research shows social, physical, and religious activity participation lowers the risk for depression.
+The risk of depression is reduced by 19% in elderly individuals who participate in physical activities, by a further 13% by those who engage in social activities, and another 22% by those who participate in religious activities.
 Overall, 36% of participants of two or three of these activities, decreased their potential for depression.

 Physical activity, for this study, refers to thirty minutes of above-moderate movement, three times per week, like power walking, swimming, ping-pong, badminton, stretching, dancing or yoga.
 Social and religious activity refers to participation one time per week, including attendance at a religious facility, senior center, fraternity, reunion, or gathering.